Painting snow is a wonderful low prep and easy activity for the winter seasons.

 Since there has been an uncommonly large amount of snow here in Minnesota this winter, it’s hard not to ignore this free “material” that’s piled high outside.
-Since I’ve already came up with one learning activity using snow, why not come out with more since it’s not letting up anytime soon?

-Materials & Instructions for Reading & Writing Practice with Snow
+Materials & Instructions for Paint Snow Activity

 - food coloring